tc39/notes/meetings/2020-06/june-2.md

 MLS: From JSC, I do not think that the security use case is valid.

-LBR: Talking about the notes: I think for us to make it a following pattern for decision that tc39 makes, And not as YSV tried to say - it’s not blocking the actual proposal.
+LEO: Talking about the notes: I think for us to make it a following pattern for decision that tc39 makes, And not as YSV tried to say - it’s not blocking the actual proposal.
 Rather than creating a new pattern on how we distinguish thing here, we should be more clear in the notes that we are blocking the stage advancement, and not the proposal.
 Is that okay to say, YSV and MLS?

 YSV: Sorry I think I wasn’t clear.
 We don’t reject as a rule, we block.
 We can just say that it’s blocked from advancement.
 I know how much work this took, and I’m sorry for the surprise.

-LBR: Yep, I understand, I just want to remove the ambiguity.
+LEO: Yep, I understand, I just want to remove the ambiguity.

 ### Conclusion/Resolution